Please click here for the latest Term Dates and Training Days.

 Under no circumstances may children go out of school by themselves during school hours.
 Parents who collect children to go to the doctor, dentist etc, must first see the Head teacher/Office Manager/Learning Mentor and the child will be collected from the classroom.

-Both the school and the Education Welfare Officer monitor the attendance of each child.
+Both the school and the Local Authority Education Welfare Officer on behalf of the Government monitor the attendance of each child.
 The Education Welfare Officer visits the school each week and she contacts families where children are absent and the school has not been given a reason or where there is a pattern of absenteeism from school.
+Targets will be set to be met by the parent(s)/guardians of the child.
+If targets are not met, parents may be fined and/or prosecuted via the courts.

 What if my child is late for school?